courtcraw/mesadu_wdbinaries/docs/lab1.md

 </p></details></hint>
 <br>

 * Finally, we will need to modify the timestep controls for the run.
 These `f_` parameters provide the ability to set an upper limit on each timestep based on a particular quantity (ie. envelope mass, binary separation, orbital angular momentum, etc).
 Let's set an upper limit based on the orbital angular momentum and your number of threads.
-Look at the [MESA Documentation](https://docs.mesastar.org/en/release-r24.03.1/) and set the the timestep control for change in orbital angular momentum.
+Look at the <a href="[https://docs.mesastar.org/en/release-r24.03.1/]" target="_blank">[MESA Documentation]</a> and set the the timestep control for change in orbital angular momentum.
 If you are using two (2) threads OR if you are evolving a Helium Star donor, then set this value to <code>2d-3</code>.
 Otherwise, if using more than two (2) threads, then set this value to <code>7d-4</code>.
 Note that each option will have two parameters, e.g. <code>fj</code> and <code>fj_hard</code>.
 We will only alter the first ones, not <code>fj_hard</code>, etc.

 <hint><details>
 <summary> Hint (click here) </summary><p>